iTwin/itwinjs-core/tools/webpack/modules/BuildingIModelJsModules.md

 The build is controlled by the contents of an iModelJs.buildModule property in package.json.
 That property is an object with one required property and a number of optional properties.

-The required property is type, and it must have a string containing "application", "system", or "plugin".
+The required property is type, and it must have a string containing "application", "system", "plugin", or "webworker".
 Here is an example of the start of an iModel.js module build specification in package.json:

 ```json
 {